-Be patient and try to tackle one (max. two) points at a time.
+Be patient and try to tackle one (maximum two) points at a time.
 Once they’re resolved, you can move onto the next one.
-I like to give myself 1 long term and 1 short term issue to resolve at a time just so it feels like I am making more progress day-by-day.
+I like to give myself one long term and one short term issue to resolve at a time just so it feels like I am making more progress day-by-day.

 2. Keep a diary and a schedule

 Unfortunately, chronic illness can really affect your short-term memory.
 Trust me – I know.
 And this caused severe anxiety for myself and left me overwhelmed all the time.

 Often, I just can’t remember what responsibilities I have and when.
 And when things are always springing up on you it becomes too much to handle.

 Whether it’s on your phone, laptop or old-school diary – I really recommend making your calendar your best friend.
 When you schedule an event – it always makes it feel a lot more real.